oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The API Gateway will now be created.
 Once that has been done, navigate to the *Deployments* tab.
 A Deployment on an API Gateway is a collection of (incoming) routes that are mapped to backend services to handle requests.
 Click on the button *Create Deployment*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-deployment.png 1200 627 "create deployment" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-deployment.png 1200 627 "Initiate creation of a  Deployment - a collection of routes" %}

 The first page of a three page wizard appears.
 Here we define the name of the deployment - for example *myserver-api* - and the path prefix used by all requests to the API Gateway that are to be handled in this deployment.
 For example: */my-api*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-deployment-1.png 1200 652 "create deployment-1" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-deployment-1.png 1200 652 "Step 1 - Basic Information for the Deployment - and settings that apply to all routes" %}

  Click on *Next* to move to the second page in the wizard.